kenliao94/mcp-server-rabbitmq/README.md

 5. Try asking Claude to do a read/write operation of some sort to confirm the setup (e.g. ask it to publish a message to a queue).
 If there are issues, use the Debugging tools provided in the MCP documentation [here](https://modelcontextprotocol.io/docs/tools/debugging).

 ## Roadmap
-1. Expose admin API tools and pika SDK tools
+1. Full feature parity with `rabbitmqadmin`
-1. Support OAuth 2.1 and use it with RabbitMQ OAuth
+1. Support RabbitMQ OAuth instead of basic authentication
-1. Publish to PyPI

 ## Development